VisionEval/OSwhitepaper/README.md

 <!-- For example, this is a comment here -->

 + This adds a comment just as you would comment a line of R code using the \# symbol.
-+ The comment will be placed in the `whitepaper.md` file, but not rendered
++ The comment will be placed in the `whitepaper.md` file, but not rendered.

 4. Alternatively, clone this repostitory and modify on your computer